GoInterject/GoInterject.github.io/wPortal/DownloadInterject.md

 ![](/images/DownloadInterject/CurrentVersion.png)
 <br>

-Click on "View Other Installers link to display other versions of Interject:
+Click on "View Other Installers" link to display other versions of Interject:

 ![](/images/DownloadInterject/ViewOtherInstallers.png)
 <br>